-We've given the Lowe Alpine Aeon ND20 our Top Pick for Short Hikes award, and that's what it's good for primarily due to the smaller capacity.
+We greatly enjoyed the Lowe Alpine Aeon ND20 for short hikes where we didn't need a ton of gear or supplies, due mostly to the smaller capacity.
 It can hold a summit layer and rain jacket, a first aid kit, and some snacks, but if you're looking for something to hold your full-size camera, you won't be able to bring much else with you.
 This bag is cut on the narrow side, which makes it a good choice for biking with, but it doesn't carry a 15-inch laptop very well.
 We could get ours in there, but it extends beyond the frame on either side, and it isn't that comfortable to carry.
-If you want something that works well for commuting, check out the Osprey Tempest 20, which has room for a laptop and a great bike helmet attachment.
+If you want something that works well for commuting, check out the Osprey Tempest 20, our Top Pick for Around Town, which has room for a laptop and a great bike helmet attachment.

 The Lowe Alpine Aeon ND20 is a well-made daypack that works best for lighter loads and shorter hikes.
 It's lighter than some of the beefier models that we tested but almost as comfortable, and it has some great features.
 This manufacturer doesn't have much market presence in North America anymore, and you'll come across dozens of Osprey and Gregory packs on the trail before you're likely to encounter a Lowe Alpine model, but they're still making high-quality packs and are worth checking out if you get a chance.